Health and Safety Emergencies: (541) 737-7000

 • 45 college credits minimum (at least sophomore standing)

-• Institutional GPA of 2.75 or above
+• Cumulative institutional GPA of 2.5 or above

 If you do not meet the minimum eligibility requirements, please consult with your home campus contact person before applying.